 Thomas J. “Stonewall” Jackson, the Confederate General, in 1824

 Christian Dior, fashion designer, in 1905 Continue reading “Birthdays”

-My first published novel, Scattering the Ashes, will be released by Ravenswood Publishing on August 20, 2017 .
+My first published novel, Scattering the Ashes, will be released by Ravenswood Publishing in 2018 .

 This is a story that will engage and inspire readers to overcome challenges and to learn to appreciate the people and simpler things in their lives.
 Written in an enjoyable prose, this story has a strong character-driven plot with surprising humor.